-For the frosting, it took a few drops to get the red color I was looking for.
+It took a few drops to get the red color I was looking for the frosting.
 So go easy with the drops and add two at a time.
-Stir, see how the color looks then add another two if it’s too light or pink looking.
+Stir, see how the color looks, then add another two if it's too light or pink looking.
 The goal is to get the perfect color without the taste of the coloring.
-So in this case, less is more!
+So, in this case, less is more!

 For the white, I left the buttercream the color that came out of the mixer.
-Looked perfectly fine for the needs of the decorating.
-I used a small star tip for the white and for the red I used a large Wilton #12 round tip.
+It looked perfectly fine for the needs of the decorating.
+I used a small star tip for the white and for the red, I used a large Wilton #12 round tip.
 I also grabbed some white sprinkles but forgot to put them on.
-(Yes, it happens to me also) I thought it would be fun to have a bit of sparkles on the top white ball.
+(Yes, it happens to me also) I thought it would be fun to have a bit of sparkle on the top white ball.
 In case you are feeling ambitious 😉

 You will notice this recipe uses powdered buttermilk.
-I’m a big fan of the powdered buttermilk.
+I'm a big fan of powdered buttermilk.
 I have been using this Saco brand for a few years now and love it.
-We don’t use buttermilk much and I’m always angry when I have to throw 1/2 of the container away because it expired before I got to use it.
-You can find it in most grocery stores and Amazon also carries it.
+We don't use buttermilk much and I'm always angry when I have to throw ½ of the container away because it expired before I got to use it.
+You can find it in most grocery stores, and Amazon also carries it.

-Now if cupcakes aren’t your thing, we did a 12 days of Christmas cookie recipe marathon (at least it felt like a marathon) a couple of years back.
+Now if festive chocolate cupcake recipes aren't your thing, we did a 12 days of Christmas cookie recipe marathon (at least it felt like a marathon) a couple of years back.
 We whipped up quite a variety of holiday recipes.

 I hope you enjoy the chocolate peppermint cupcakes as much as I did.
 Please share if you end up making these holiday cupcakes or other gourmet cupcake recipes.
 Happy holidays!